apache/helix/src/site/markdown/Concepts.md

 ### State

-Now let\'s take a slightly complicated scenario where a task represents a database.
+Now let\'s take a slightly more complicated scenario where a task represents a database.
 Unlike an index which is in general read-only, a database supports both reads and writes.
 Keeping the data consistent among the replicas is crucial in distributed data stores.
-One commonly applied technique is to assign one replica as MASTER and remaining replicas as SLAVE.
+One commonly applied technique is to assign one replica as the MASTER and remaining replicas as SLAVEs.
 All writes go to the MASTER and are then replicated to the SLAVE replicas.

 Helix allows one to assign different states to each replica.
 Let\'s say you have two MySQL instances N1 and N2, where one will serve as MASTER and another as SLAVE.
 The IdealState can be changed to: